ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 Now it is time to discard USER_MEM_TBS.

-The Discard statement can be executed only during the control phase.
-So, start up Altibase in the control phase.
+The Discard statement can be executed only during the control stage.
+So, start up Altibase in the control stage.

 ```
 $ isql -u sys -p manager -sysdba